c-core-labs/drift-forecasting/README.md

 15. At each time-step, the water depth is checked at the forecast bergy bit/growler location.
 If the water depth is equal to or less than the bergy bit/growler draft, the bergy bit/growler drift is halted at that point and the bergy bit’s/growler’s status is changed to grounded.

-16. The outer boundaries of the bergy bit/growler ensemble drift tracks are determined along with their final deteriorated waterline length statistics.
+16. The outer boundaries of the bergy bit/growler ensemble drift tracks and original iceberg locations are determined along with the final bergy bit/growler deteriorated waterline length statistics.

 17. The function will finally return the following variables:

 •	The times at which the bergy bit/growler positions are forecast (in numpy datetime64 string format),
-•	Dictionaries containing the bergy bit/growler boundaries, and
+•	Dictionaries containing the bergy bit/growler and iceberg boundaries, and
 •	Dictionaries containing the ensemble statistics of the bergy bit/growler final deteriorated waterline lengths and latest times at which they were reached in the ensemble output.

 Key Operating Assumptions: